All Episodes

 I'm sure it's not new.

-I just it's escaped me.
+I just, it's escaped me.

 Human rights groups, though, now taking the issue straight to consumers.

-And with Friday's release of Warner Brothers Picture's new film Blood Diamond, Diamond Retailers are preparing to face more scrutiny than ever before.
+And with Friday's release of Warner Brothers Pictures' new film Blood Diamond, diamond retailers are preparing to face more scrutiny than ever before.

-So they're going to do to the diamond business what they've done what they've done to the fur coat business.
+So they're going to do to the diamond business what they've done, what they've done to the fur coat business.

-So we have a couple sound bites on this.
+So we have a couple soundbites on this.

-Uh first off, from the Today Show today, uh co-host Al Joker was interviewing the writer Sally Morrison about the diamonds, and Al Joker said, Look, we're hearing a lot about conflict diamonds.
+First off, from the Today Show Today, co-host Al Joker was interviewing the writer Sally Morrison about diamonds.

-Uh for people who don't understand this, what quickly, Sally, is a conflict diamond?
+For people who don't understand this, what quickly, Sally, is a conflict diamond?

 Clearly, one conflict diamond is one too many.

-I just I I'm sorry, don't relate to this.
+I'm sorry, don't relate to this.

 I think this is just mindless twaddle.

-This is typical of a bunch of weak needed liberals trying to make a difference and trying to make themselves feel the new cathrati on this plate, trying to make themselves feel noble and moral and superior to every I'm not going to wear stones that come from conflict.
+This is typical of a bunch of weak-kneed liberals trying to make a difference and trying to make themselves feel the new cathratio on this plate, trying to make themselves feel noble and moral and superior to everything.

 Let's not address the whole idea of wearing jewelry in the first place.